 The situation is further expected to worsen by 2040 when Pakistan might become the most water-stressed country in the region.

 These warnings don’t come out as a sudden revelation, but the national and international organizations have been alerting Pakistani governments for decades.

 A 2016 report by PCRWR highlights that Pakistan had already touched the water stress line in 1990, and by 2005, it had crossed the red area, i.e., “water scarcity line.”
 Today in 2019, the situation has far more worsened.

-Such a horrific picture gave rise to a national debate on the water more recently in 2018, and the issue was hammered again and again in the media after Chief Justice of Pakistan followed by PTI government took notice of the matter and started a crowdsourcing campaign for the construction of Bhasha dam.
+Such a horrific picture gave rise to a national debate on the water more recently in 2018, and the issue was hammered again and again in the media after the Chief Justice of Pakistan followed by the PTI government took notice of the matter and started a crowdsourcing campaign for the construction of Bhasha dam.
 Pakistanis living abroad and here have responded positively to the cause, and by January 31, 2019, the joint fundraising account of Apex Court and Government of Pakistan has accumulated Rs.
 9,714,508,498.